-TABLE 2 (concluded)
+TABLE A-2 (concluded)

-Outgoing international excha inge International transit exchange Inc oming international exchange Release-guard is recognized and the outgoing circuit is nade available for new traf- ic.
-Release-guard When the incoming equip- ment has released, release- guard is sent back to the outgoing international ex- change.
-The incoming cir- cuit is made available for new traffic. · · · · · · · · · · · · · · · · · · · The operator (SA) or the calling subscriber (A) hears the busy tone of the distant ↓ ↓ Busy tone Second case: The busy tone of the incoming national net- work is sent back. country and clears The clear-forward sequence ollows as above # • CONGESTION Address signals from the Initial (For simplicity, the con- tinuity check is not shown.) hational network are analy- zed.
-The outgoing circuit is seized.
-The initial address nessage is sent. address message When enough address sig- nals have been received to select a route, an attempt is made to seize an outgoing circuit.
-When blockage occurs in the switching equipment, the switching- equipment-congestion signal is sent backward.
-Switching- equipment- congestion • Appropriate action is taken.
-For example, an indication is given to the calling subscri- per or an automatic repeat attempt is made, etc.) Circuit- group- congestion National- network- When the circuit group is fully occupied, the circuit- group-congestion signal is sent backward (if over- flow is inappropriate).
-National- network- If congestion occurs in the national network, the natio SA: An indication is given to the operator.
-A: An indication is given to the calling subscriber.
+Outgoing international exchange International transit exchange Incoming international exchange Appropriate action is taken.
+(For example, an indication is given to the calling subscriber or an automatic repeat attempt is made, etc.) Switching- equipment- congestion Circuit- group- congestion When the circuit group is fully occupied, the circuit-group-congestion signal is sent backward (if overflow is inappropriate).
+SA: An indication is given to the operator.A: An indication is given to the calling subscriber.
+National- network- congestion The national-network-congestion signal is passed backward.
+For the other congestion signals, appropriate action is taken.
+(For example, the congestion signal is sent backward or an automatic repeat attempt is made, etc.) National- network- congestion Switching- equipment- congestion If congestion occurs in the national network, the national-network-congestion signal is sent backward.
+If blockage occurs in the switching equipment at the international exchange, the switching-equipment-congestion-signal is sent backward.
 The outgoing operator (SA) or the calling subscriber (A) clears.
-Switching- The national-network-con- gestion signal is passed back- ward.
-For the other con- gestion signals, appropriate action is taken.
-(For example, the congestion sig- nal is sent backward or an automatic repeat attempt is made, etc.) switching- equipment- congestion national network, the national-network-congestion signal is sent backward.
-If blockage occurs in the switching equipment at the international exchange, the switching-equipment-congestion signal is sent back ward.
 Appropriate action is taken.
-(For example, an indication is given to the calling subscri- ber, or an automatic repeat attempt is made, etc.) equipment- congestion • •
+(For example, an indication is given to the calling subscriber, or an automatic repeat attempt is made, etc.) Switching- equipment- congestion